Complete Guide to Velocity Status Benefits on Partner Airlines

 Most of the extra status benefits offered by Virgin Australia’s partner airlines are reserved for Gold and Platinum Velocity members.
 That said, there are a few perks offered to Silver members when flying on some partner airlines as well.

 It’s worth noting that the difference between partner airline benefits for Velocity Gold and Platinum members is minimal.
-The main benefits that Velocity Platinum members receive over Gold members are access to the Etihad Airways First Class lounge in Abu Dhabi and access to the Virgin Atlantic “Revivals” arrival lounge at London Heathrow Airport.
-(Those are at least two very good benefits!)
+The main benefits that Velocity Platinum members receive over Gold members are access to the Qatar Airways Platinum Lounge in Doha (instead of the Gold Lounge) and to the Virgin Atlantic “Revivals” arrival lounge at London Heathrow Airport.

 Below, you’ll find a complete list of the status benefits offered on each partner airline in alphabetical order.
 You’ll find a summary of all the partner airline benefits at the bottom of this article.